 - No-Sell: Momoko's invisibility doesn't work on her because of her experience with online Mahjong.
 A player's presence or lack of presence is a non-factor.

-- Power Gives You Wings: Under "Nodocchi Mode"
+- Power Gives You Wings: Under "Nodocchi Mode", she appears as an angel.

 - Pride: Slightly downplayed, but of all the Kiyosumi players, she's the most competitive, and the most concerned with her image, getting quite embarrassed when her teammates find out about her sleeping with Etopen.
 As an example, she became upset when Saki is revealed to have been ''deliberately'' scoring ±0 during their matches.
 Her pride takes a greater hit when Saki unknowingly defeats Nodoka handily during a practice match while Saki thought she came in second because of a handicap imposed on her, when in actuality, no handicap was placed.